falaimo99/open-voting/website/index.md

 The provenance is not stated, all we know is that the website is inserted in the government web domain, so it’s at least trustable.

+Russia (2021 Duma Elections)

+While the official data is originally provided in HTML table format, Shpilkin’s preprocessing converted this data into CSV files, making it more suitable for analysis.

+Formats:

+The dataset is provided in CSV format, a widely-used format that facilitates statistical analysis and interoperability with many tools and software.
+The use of CSV ensures that the dataset is compatible with various platforms for analysis and visualization.

+Metadata:

+The metadata in this dataset is limited but essential for understanding its structure.
+The columns are labeled clearly, and the file includes some derived metrics, such as turnout percentages and vote shares for individual parties.
+However, detailed metadata regarding the data collection process, sources of potential bias, and the specific methodology used to preprocess and clean the data is not explicitly documented.
+Users must rely on the dataset’s structure and their own analysis to infer the meanings of various columns and how the data was aggregated.

+URI:

+The dataset itself does not come with a direct URI, as the data is originally published by the ЦИК in HTML table format and then converted into CSV files by Sergey Shpilkin.
+To ensure long-term access and stability, we will upload the CSV files to a public repository such as GitHub, from where users can directly access the data via a stable URI.

+Provenance:

+While the ЦИК is a government institution, the provenance of this dataset is somewhat complex, as it involves external preprocessing.
+The dataset’s trustworthiness is tied to the reliability of both the ЦИК and Shpilkin’s methods in processing and presenting the data.

 **Formats**:
 - Discuss the data formats used (e.g., CSV, JSON) and their interoperability.